BryantSteed/projectRSA/rsa-project-report.md

 ### Design Experience

-I met with Duncan Lewis to discuss my all my designs on 9/19/2025
+I met with Duncan Lewis to discuss my all my designs on 9/19/2025.

 Summary: I will implement the Miller-Rabin test by simply taking the number N in question and performing the test k times for a randomly generated a such that 1 < a < N. If the test fails for any value of a, it will return false, but if it passes for all k values of a, it will return true.

 1. The test will take a^N-1 mod N, if it's not 1 or N-1, it returns false
-2. The test will do a secuence of square roots on a^N-1, which really is just a^ (N-1) / 2 and perform step 1 again
+2. The test will do a sequence of square roots on a^N-1, which really is just a^ (N-1) / 2 and perform step 1 again
 3. Do the test for k random values of a, if it passed all a values, then return true

 ### Discussion: Probabilistic Natures of Fermat and Miller Rabin

-Remember that only false postiives are at play here becuase they cant give false negatives.
+Remember that only false positives are at play here because they cant give false negatives.
 If the number truly is prime, they will always return true.

-For Fermat, becuase its implemented assuming primality, which means that all 2 to N-1 would be coprime to N, it samples randomly.
-This means that for Carmichael numbers like 561, they are not guarented to pass that implementation of the fermat because the function is not always guarenteed to pick numbers that are coprime to it.
+For Fermat, because its implemented assuming primality, which means that all 2 to N-1 would be coprime to N, it samples randomly.
+This means that for Carmichael numbers like 561, they are not guaranteed to pass that implementation of the fermat because the function is not always guaranteed to pick numbers that are coprime to it.

 We then need to examine what the odds are that no coprimes are chosen for the sample size k = 20.
 A quick search reveals that 320 numbers that are less than 561 are coprime to it.
 The probability of selecting a random noncoprime number is then 320 / 560 = .57.
-This means that there is a .57 chance that the sample selects a number that is not guarenteed to pass.
+This means that there is a .57 chance that the sample selects a number that is not guaranteed to pass.
 Of course that doesn't necessarily mean it can't pass either.

 I ran a test on the probability that either tests would falsely say that the carmichael number 561 was a prime number.
 At k = 20, it took the fermat test 181238 trials before it claimed that it was a prime number.
 That's pretty good, but still probably too high considering how many secure credit card transactions are taking place on the internet every day.

-As for the Miller-Rabin test, I had it going for a while and I convinced myself that it would take an astronnomically long time for it to fool the test.
+As for the Miller-Rabin test, I had it going for a while and I convinced myself that it would take an astronomically long time for it to fool the test.
 Its a lot better.

 My testing was also proven correct by the math itself.
-Aside from carmichaels, remember that for fermat, there is a .5 chance with k=1 that a number is actually prime, with k = 20 your probabiltiy of it being composite 1/2^20, which is a small big number.
-But will miller rabin, its 1/4^20 becuase they proved that with composites, the successive squaring wont pass the test for at least 3/4 of the values of a.
+Aside from carmichaels, remember that for fermat, there is a .5 chance with k=1 that a number is actually prime, with k = 20 your probability of it being composite 1/2^20, which is a small big number.
+But will miller rabin, its 1/4^20 because they proved that with composites, the successive squaring wont pass the test for at least 3/4 of the values of a.
 That is extremely significant.

 ## Project Review

 I did the project review with Cecily Black.
-Here emperical data for generating primes was also pretty similar in the sense that the last call to a 2048 bit integer took like a full minute and a half to compute.
+Here empirical data for generating primes was also pretty similar in the sense that the last call to a 2048 bit integer took like a full minute and a half to compute.
 We had both implemented all the project tiers.

-Her Emperical data pretty much cemented that they were likely the real time complexities for these algorithms becuase they aligned with mine.
+Her empirical data pretty much cemented that they were likely the real time complexities for these algorithms because they aligned with mine.

 We also talked about different ways on implementing fermat's theorem.
 She was using a bitwise OR operator to use it to flip the bits on a number to make sure it was always an odd number.
 I'd never thought about using that before.